-Clinical Development Plan for darinaparsin: Phase 1 testing of the IV form of darinaparsin in solid tumors and hematological cancers was completed and we reported clinical activity and a safety profile from these studies as predicted by preclinical results.
+Clinical Development Plan for darinaparsin: Phase 1 testing of the IV form of darinaparsin in solid tumors and hematological cancers was completed and we reported clinical activity and, we believe importantly, a safety profile from these studies as predicted by preclinical results.
 We subsequently completed Phase 2 studies in advanced myeloma, primary liver cancer and in certain other hematological cancers.
 At the May 2009 annual meeting of ASCO, we reported favorable results from the IV trial in lymphoma, particularly peripheral T-cell lymphoma, or PTCL.
 A Phase 1 trial in solid tumors with an oral form of darinaparsin has completed enrollment.
-We have obtained Orphan Drug Designation for darinaparsin in the United States and Europe for the treatment of PTCL and have entered into a licensing agreement with Solasia for the Asia/Pacific territory with the present IV darinaparsin clinical priority a focus on advancing PTCL study in that region.
-Further clinical studies are currently ongoing with Solasia.
+Data from the Phase 1 oral study will guide further study.
+We have obtained Orphan Drug Designation for darinaparsin in the United States and Europe for the treatment of PTCL and have entered into a licensing agreement with Solasia for the Asia/Pacific territory with a focus on IV-administered darinaparsin in PTCL.
+Further, clinical studies are currently ongoing with Solasia.